 The legislative ecosystem was analysed in a paper presented to a recent conference in Canberra, Australia by Campbell Duncan.
 The conference, Towards 2050: Drafting for the 21st Century, was organised by the Australasian Parliamentary Counsel’s Committee in association with the Commonwealth Association of Legislative Counsel (Pacific Region).

 We will have more to say about the legislative ecosystem in a forthcoming Newsletter.

 Local Government Act review (Victoria)

 The Local Government Act 1989 (Vic) is under review by the Victorian State Government.
-The likely outcome will be a replacement — we would chance a guess at it being called the Local Government Act 2017.
-Duncan Lawyers has contributed to the review process with preparation of a discussion paper.
+An exposure draft has now been released — a Local Government Act 2018 now looks likely.
+Duncan Lawyers contributed to the review process with preparation of a discussion paper.
 It can be downloaded from the Local Government Act review website.
 The following is a summary: